cozy/cozy-stack/docs/registry.md

 - `category`: the application category
 - `repository`: object with type and URL of package repository
 - `tags`: list of tags associated with the application
+- `logo_url`: link to the logo image
+- `screenshot_urls`: array of links to the screenshots of the application
 - `versions`: an object containing all the channels versions

 Example: